Kalunodragon/capstone_project/README.md

     -Test routes that are set up in Postman
-    -Create and delete an Employee from the Admin side -Change creation of an Employee to only be able to be done by an Admin member -->
+    -Create and delete an Employee from the Admin side -Change creation of an Employee to only be able to be done by an Admin member

+    Continue to build out Bidding method that goes through all Employees Bids that then updates the first (finds the first) Bid that is still available to go from awarded:false to awarded:true
+-->